 Give to The Franklin Institute through the Educational Improvement Tax Credit

-The Franklin Institute's programs are Educational Improvement Tax Credit (EITC) approved for the 2015-2016 school year.
+The Franklin Institute's programs are Educational Improvement Tax Credit (EITC) approved, and we are looking forward to participating during the 2016-2017 school year.
 The EITC program gives generous tax credits to eligible businesses contributing to an educational improvement organization, like The Franklin Institute.

 If you have not taken advantage of the EITC program in the past, it is easy to participate.
 Visit the Pennsylvania Department of Community and Economic Development website to apply.